 An internal factor affecting academic performance is self-efficacy, whose high individual possession often leads to a very strong self-confidence and belief in achieving great learning outcomes (Akram et al., 2014).
 Besides this, self-esteem is also a factor influencing academic performance.
-This indicates that individuals with high selfesteem commonly have effective cognitive and coping strategies, to manage their potential in completing well-obtained tasks (Chouikrat, 2013).
-Psychological well-being is another factor affecting academic performance, whose high individual influence leads to the possession of life goals, selfdevelopment orientation, and good coping strategies (Turashvili & Japaridze, 2012).
+This indicates that individuals with high self-esteet cognitive and coping strategies, to manage their potential in completing well-obtained tasks (Chouikrat, 2013).
+Psychological well-being is another factor affecting academic performance, whose high individual influence leads to the possession of life goals, self-development orientation, and good coping strategies (Turashvili & Japaridze, 2012).
 Meanwhile, procrastination is a factor negatively related to this performance.
 This is because students with low levels of procrastination are able to manage time to complete and obtain coursework according to a predetermined schedule (Lakshminarayan et al., 2012).

-Irrespective of these internal determinants, some influential external factors are still observed, including parental and peer group support.
+of Irrespective these internal influential determinants, some external factors are still observed, including parental and peer group support.
 This was in line with Akomolafe and Adesua (2016) and Ezzarouki (2016), where the positive support obtained from parents and peer groups significantly improved individual academic performance.
 Based on the results, the importance of conducting related experiments on the factors determining student academic achievement was observed.
 Before the performance of these experiments, the preparation of the appropriate measuring instruments is very necessary.
-Therefore, this study aims to develop an instrument for determining student academic performance, using the Rasch analysis. emphasizes model This the identification, adoption, serial combination. and analysis of several instruments related to the determinants of academic performance, using Rasch Model.
+Therefore, this study aims to develop an instrument for determining student academic performance, using the Rasch model analysis.
+This emphasizes identification, adoption, serial combination, and analysis of several instruments related to the determinants of academic performance, using Rasch Model.
 The results are expected to enrich the psychometrics analysis and provide instruments for other subsequent future reports, especially in higher education.

-The measuring instrument prepared is the student's academic achievement scale, which consists of 19 items (DuPaul et al., 1991).
-In this case, self-efficacy is developed using the GSES (General Self-Efficacy Scale) coined by Sherer et al. (1982).
+The measuring instrument prepared is the 35 dent's academic achievement scale, which consists of 19 items (DuPaul et al., 1991).
+In this case 19 elf-efficacy is developed using the GSES (General Self-Efficacy Scale) coined by S23 rer et al. (1982).
 For academic stress, the Student-Life Stress Inventory-Revered (SLSI) proposed by Gadzella (2005) is used, subsequently producing a Cronbach alpha value of .93.
 Furthermore, the PWS (Psychological Well-Being Scale) and IPS (Irrational Procrastination Scale) proposed by Ryff (1989) and Shaw & Zhang (2021) are used for psychological well-being and procrastination, respectively.
 In this case, the development of these measuring instruments is thoroughly compiled, regarding the observed determinants.
 These instruments represent the determinants of student learning achievement, leading to the derivation of 67 items using Rasch analysis.

 The development of these tools was obtained from the originators of the academic performance theory, Simpson and Weiner (1989), and tested through several studies.
 According to Simpson and Weiner (1989), performance was a behavioral construct observed and measured in specific situations.
 In educational perception, this was defined as the observed and measured behavior of students in learning situations.
-Nyagosia also showed that academic (2011)performance was the ability to effectively learn and obtain facts, as well as orally and orthographically communicate the knowledge gained from learning outcomes.
+Nyagosia showed (2011)also that academic performance was the ability to effectively learn and obtain facts, as well as orally and orthographically communicate the knowledge gained from learning outcomes.